 Amsterdam has a lively bar culture and a great love for beer and you’ll find evidence of both at almost every turn as you’re walking through the city.
 Coming from the Pacific Northwest, the micro-brew capital of the United States, we are always excited to find great places to drink beer around the world, so we were very excited to embark on an Amsterdam Beer Walking Tour through Tinggly Experiences.

 In case you haven’t yet been introduced to Tinggly, you should definitely check out their Gourmet Experiences collection and see for yourself the amazing food adventures they offer as gift experiences.
-Instead of buying your travel-loving friend or family member something they probably don’t even want, you can buy them a Tinggly experience that they will surely love because they get to pick it out themselves.
 There are over 350 experiences in 80 countries to choose from, including this Amsterdam Beer tour.

 The description for the Amsterdam beer tour is what piqued our interest.
 We were under the impression that Amsterdam was all about Heineken, with possibly a few Belgian and Germany beers factored into the mix, but we certainly didn’t expect to find such a big micro-brew scene there.